msteinbeck/tinyspline/BUILD.md

 TinySpline uses the CMake build system to compile and package its interfaces.
 The following compiler suites are tested: GCC, Clang, and MSVC.
-In order to create the bindings, Swig (4.0.1 or later) must be available.
+In order to create the bindings, Swig (4.1.0 or later) must be installed.
 Each binding may have additional dependencies that are necessary to compile the native library of the target language.
 The following table gives an overview:

 Language | Dependencies to Generate Source | (Relative) Output Directory
 -------- | ------------------------------- | ---------------------------
-C#       |                                 | csharp
+C#       | -                               | csharp
 D        | -                               | dlang
 Golang   | -                               | go
 Java     | Java Development Kit            | java/org/tinyspline